nextflow-io/nextflow/docs/reference/syntax.md

 ### Closure

-A closure, also known as an anonymous function, consists of a parameter list followed by zero or more statements, wrapped in curly braces:
+A closure, also known as an anonymous function, consists of a parameter list followed by zero or more statements, enclosed in curly braces:

 ```groovy
 { a, b -> a + b }